Legal good: History

 In 1834 Johann Michael Franz Birnbaum introduced the idea that crime is not established by the violation of rights, as P.J.A.
 Feuerbach had proposed, but only by the violation of legally protected goods.
 In the later 19th century, Karl Binding and other German legal positivists involved in the drafting of the German Penal Code revived Birnbaum's concept of legal good.
-In contast to Birnbaum, Binding regarded legal goods to be relevant only on a policy level, as guiding the work of the legislator.
+In contrast to Birnbaum, Binding regarded legal goods to be relevant only on a policy level, as guiding the work of the legislator.
 In Binding's view it was not the infringement of legal goods but the violation of a legal norm that made up the substance of crime.
 Under Binding's interpretation, the concept of a legal good became a rationalization for expanding the state's criminal power rather than a basis for limiting it as Birnbaum had envisioned.

 The concept of legal goods attained its modern form and influence through the work of Franz von Liszt.
 Under Liszt's material conception of legal goods, they arise from the interest of a community in maintaining the conditions of life already in existence.
 A social interest does not become a legal good until it is protected by law.
 In contrast to Binding, Liszt argued that criminal punishment was only legitimate if it protected such existing legal goods.

 During the Nazi period, legal thinkers of the Kiel School argued that the theory of legal goods did not need to be rejected, and could simply be used as a vessel to be filled with Nazi ideas.
 Consistent with this vision, Nazi legal doctrine emphasized such legal goods as "honor" and "Germanness".

 In more recent times, legal goods theory has been criticized for its lack of a clear theoretical basis or constitutional foundation.
 The Federal Constitutional Court has generally not invoked the theory in its decisions, and some decisions, such as the incest decision of 2008, have been considered by scholars to be incompatible with modern legal goods theory.